Tokyo Derby (horse race)

-The Tokyo Derby (東京ダービー) is a Japanese thoroughbred horse race on dirt for three-year-olds.
-It is graded as a Domestic Grade I race.
-It is run over a distance of 2,000 meters (about 10 furlongs) at Oi Racecourse in the Shinagawa, Tokyo in June.
+The Tokyo Derby (東京ダービー) is a Japanese Domestic Grade 1 flat race for three year old thoroughbred colts and fillies run over a distance of 2,000 meters (about 10 furlongs) on dirt at Ohi Racecourse in Shinagawa, Tokyo in June.

 History

-It was first held in 1955, at that time named Haru-no-Kura, meaning 'The Race of Spring race meeting', over a distance of 2000 meters.
+It was first held in 1955, at that time named Haru-no-Kura (春の鞍), meaning 'The Race of Spring race meeting', over a distance of 2000 meters.
 Its name was changed to Tokyo Metropolis Derby in 1964 and to Tokyo Derby in 1966.

 Its distance has been changed three times.
-From 1955 to 1966, it was 2000 meters long, from 1967 to 1998, 2400 meters and after 1999, 2000 meters.
-Horses belonging to south Kanto horseracing can run.
+From 1955 to 1966, it was run at 2000 meters, then changed to 2400 meters from 1967 to 1998, and since 1999, it has been run at 2000 meters.

-Until 2023, this race was the second leg of the South Kanto (Minami-Kanto) triple crown with Haneda Hai and Japan Dirt Derby and only horses belonging to Minami-Kanto Horseracing can run.
+Until 2023, this race was the second leg of the South Kanto (南関東) Triple Crown with Haneda Hai and Japan Dirt Derby and only horses belonging to South Kanto Horseracing could run.

 Dirt Grade Promotion

-On 2024, this race was promoted to Domestic Grade 1 (Jpn1) along with Haneda Hai.
-Formerly the second leg of the South Kanto (Minami-Kanto) Triple Crown, it is now the second leg of new japanese Triple Crown of Dirt.
-Entries were expanded to 16 horses with 4 JRA horses and 12 NAR horses.
+The race was promoted to Domestic Grade 1 along with Haneda Hai in 2024.
+Formerly the second leg of the South Kanto Triple Crown, it is now the second leg of new Japanese Triple Crown of Dirt.
+Entries were expanded to 16 horses with 4 horses belonging to Japan Racing Association.